Taro Logo

 Approach

-The goal is to find the K-th smallest fraction made from a given list of prime numbers.
-The brute force approach is simply to generate all possible fractions, sort them, and then pick the K-th one.
+The problem asks us to find the K-th smallest fraction formed by picking two numbers from a given list.
+The brute force approach is to generate all possible fractions, sort them, and then pick the one at the K-th position.

 Here's how the algorithm would work step-by-step: